 You must also demonstrate the following:

 - Your organisation can offer a genuine vacancy that meets the category-specific skill level and minimum rates of pay.
-Each tier is each split into various categories, for example, Tier 2 General or Intra-Company Transfer, or Tier 5 Creative and Sporting, each with different criteria.

 - The key personnel named on your licence application are suitable to undertake the necessary sponsorship duties and do not present any threat to UK immigration control.
 The Home Office will consider any history of immigration violations or unspent criminal convictions for a relevant offence.

 If your application is successful you will be granted a sponsor licence for a period of four years.
-As a licensed sponsor you will be allowed to issue certificates of sponsorship for any foreign workers that you employ.
+As a licensed sponsor you will be allowed to issue certificates of sponsorship for any foreign workers that you wish to employ.

 However, this does not in itself guarantee that any prospective workers will be given permission to enter or stay in the UK.

-Each individual must still meet the necessary visa requirements to obtain entry clearance.
+Each individual must still meet the necessary visa requirements to obtain entry clearance or further leave to remain.
 They must also remain compliant with the conditions of their stay once they are in the UK.